🤖 Fixing Common Issues with Your WhatsApp Chatbot

 💡 PRO TIP: Save time and frustration by hiring an expert to troubleshoot and fix the issue for you.
 Click here to book a specialist now!

-Sometimes, your WhatsApp chatbot might not work properly due to an incorrect confirmation token or Callback URL.
-This issue is common when the same Meta app is used across multiple chatbot platforms.
+When you are connecting your WhatsApp account via the Cloud API, step 3 is to create a custom webhook URL pointed to SocialPoster with your unique token and Callback URL.
+If you skip this step, or the token and URL do not match, the chatbot will not send any messages.
+This issue is specially common when the same Meta app and number have been used across multiple chatbot platforms.
 In such cases, the wrong settings might be copied over, preventing communication with the WhatsApp API.

 How to diagnose it?